Trump settles with House panel in dispute over financial records - WSGW 790 AM & 100.5 FM

 Trump challenged the subpoena in federal court, and the district court and U.S. Court of Appeals for the District of Columbia Circuit declined to invalidate Democrats’ subpoena.
 The former president appealed the decision to the Supreme Court, which sent the dispute back to lower courts for more proceedings in July 2020.

-With the start of the new Congress in January 2021, Oversight Committee Chairwoman Carolyn Maloney reissued the subpoena to Mazars for the financial records.
+With the start of the new Congress in January 2021, Maloney reissued the subpoena to Mazars for the financial records.
 But Trump, again challenging the request, lost in federal district court.

 While the three-judge panel on the D.C.
 Circuit upheld the committee’s authority to subpoena some of Trump’s financial records, the appeals court said in its July 8 ruling that it “cannot sustain the breadth” of lawmakers’ request.